cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Likewise, B sends a message MSGb to A. MSGb contains the public share Yb and OPTIONAL associated data ADb (i.e. an ADb field that MAY have a length of 0 bytes).

-Both A and B use the received messages for derivinv a shared intermediate session key ISK.
+Both A and B use the received messages for deriving a shared intermediate session key, ISK.

+Naming of this
-ISK denotes the output produced by the CPace protocol: the _intermediate session key_.
-(Naming of this key as "intermediate" session key highlights the fact, that it is RECOMMENDED to process ISK by use of a suitable strong key-derivation function KDF (such as defined in {{?RFC5869}}) first, before using the key in a higher-level protocol.)
+key as "intermediate" session key highlights the fact, that it is RECOMMENDED to process ISK by use of a suitable strong key-derivation function KDF (such as defined in {{?RFC5869}}) first, before actually using the key in a higher-level protocol.

 ## Session id establishment